 |

-| Larva | ![]() |
+Larva | ||||

 C-shaped.
 Creamy coloured hairy body darker and thinner than the stag beetle, with folded segments, longer legs and not such a distinct chestnut coloured head, with curved pincers.
-Anal opening transverse.
-Compare meikever, cockchafer, with vliegend hert, stag beetle, in this photo by Bert van Geel. |

-| Size | When fully grown, up to 8 cm long and nearly 2 cm thick.
+Size | When fully grown, up to 8 cm long and nearly 2 cm thick.
 See here for larvae at different stages of development.
-It is the biggest larva to be found in a garden in the U.K. | Doesn't reach the same size as the stag beetle larva.
+When mature it is the biggest larva to be found in a garden in the U.K. | Doesn't reach the same size as the stag beetle larva.
 Around 6.5 cm.
-For instance, the larva shown is fully grown, compare its size with the one on the left, also in the last instar. | Around 3.5 cm when fully grown. | Around 5 cm when fully grown. |
+For instance, the larva shown is fully grown, compare its size with the one on the left, also in the last instar. | Around 3.5 cm when fully grown. | Around 3.5 cm when fully grown, but other root-chafer species can be much bigger. |

-| Habitat | Tree stumps, old trees and shrubs, rotting fence posts, decorative logs, compost heaps and leaf-mould piles.
+Tree stumps, old trees and shrubs, rotting fence posts, decorative logs, compost heaps and leaf-mould piles.
 Mostly under the ground in natural situations.
 However it can be found feeding above the ground in log piles, etc. Note the galleries that the larvae have made.
 Scale is in 1 cm divisions. |

 Shares the habitat with the stag beetle but it prefers to feed above the ground.
-It is a kind of upstairs-downstairs arrangement. |
+It is a kind of upstairs-downstairs arrangement.
+Above is a picture of its larval galleries in a fence post which they shared with the stag beetles.
+The rule at the top is 15 cm long. |

-Shares the habitat with the stag beetle, and it is very frequently found in compost, leaf-mould and manure heaps in great numbers.
+It may share the habitat with the stag beetle, but it is very frequently found in compost, leaf-mould and manure heaps in great numbers.
 They are the equivalent of earth worms and help break things down so they are very beneficial.
 Gardeners quite often believe that they are stag beetle's larvae, which is no problem as both are very beneficial decomposers.
 Click on the picture for another clutch. |

 Feeds on fresh roots, does great damage; usually associated with lawns.
 They are not to be found in decaying wood or the compost heap. |

-| Behaviour |
+Behaviour |

 Curls up in a C or rolls up on its back as if being tickled.
 Also it often defecates as a reaction to being handled.
 Video |

 If placed on a flat surface will crawl on its back!
-In the U.S.A. larvae with similar behaviour are called crawly-backs.
+Video In the U.S.A. larvae with similar behaviour are called crawly-backs. |

+If placed on a flat surface it will 'run' dragging its tail end behind.
 Video |

-If placed on a flat surface it will 'run' dragging its tail end behind. |

 Below the surface in a soil compacted cocoon, the size of an orange. |

-Above the ground in the wood where it has been feeding.
-Click for a better view. |
+Above the ground in the wood where it has been feeding. |

 In the soil/compost in a soil compacted cocoon, the size of a blackbird's egg. |